x0reaxeax/c0wadlina/README.md

 ## Step-By-Step tutorial on how to load c0wadlina:
 1. Get a USB Flash Drive
-2. Download `EFILOADER` folder and place all files in it to the root directory of your USB, so the USB looks like this:
+2. Download [EFILOADER](https://github.com/x0reaxeax/c0wadlina/tree/main/EFILOADER) folder (or build it yourself: [CRZEFI](https://github.com/x0reaxeax/c0wadlina/tree/main/CRZEFI)) and place all files from it to the root directory of your USB, so the USB looks like this:
 ```
 USB
 ├── EFI